hfjoneairy/hfjoneairy/README.md

 .

-i just like sprunki and bfdi/bfb/tpot
+i just like bfdi/bfb/tpot and more osc shows

 .